ego-lay-atman-bay/mmo-platformer-leaderboard/python/README.md

 ```python
 mmo.categories['Any%']
 ```
-Change `'Any%'` to whatever categoy you want.
-Note: they are case sensative.
+Change `'Any%'` to whatever category you want.
+Note: they are case sensitive.

 ## Getting leaderboard info